-The city and county government recognizes the College as a valuable asset to the community and support continued growth.
-As New College acquires new properties, City of Sarasota Future Land Use and Zoning designations will be needed.
+The city and county governments recognize the College as a valuable asset to the community and support continued growth.
+As New College acquires new properties, City of Sarasota Future Land Use designations will be needed.

 The College and the city and county agencies should establish a cooperative and reciprocal process to notify one another of proposed land acquisitions.